Samak adamant as anti-government protests continue into fifth day.

 The unrest reached a peak on Friday when Bangkok police fired tear gas and rubber bullets to repel an assault on their headquarters by about 2,000 protesters.

-Thousands of foreign tourists are still stranded on the resort of Phuket after the island’s airport closed.
+Thousands of foreign tourists had been stranded on the resort of Phuket, damaging the country’s image as a holiday destination, after the island’s airport closed.
+It was reopened on Sunday.

 Speculation is growing that Samak will call a snap election.
 His People Power Party has strong support in the rural areas.